viveknallur/viveknallur.github.io/index.markdown

 Welcome
 =======

 I'm Vivek Nallur, itinerant academic, wannabe go-player and an enthusiastic traveller.
-I love asking questions, and then launching on search for answers to those questions.
+I love asking questions, and then launching on a search for answers to those questions.
 Hence, my career as a researcher came, more or less, naturally to me.
 And I've already lied to you at least twice, in this paragraph!

 +--	{.section}
 Research